hetznercloud/terraform-provider-hcloud/website/docs/r/server.html.md

 Provides an Hetzner Cloud server resource.
 This can be used to create, modify, and delete servers.
 Servers also support [provisioning](https://www.terraform.io/docs/provisioners/index.html).

+When creating a server without linking at least one ´primary_ip´, it automatically creates & assigns two (ipv4 & ipv6).

 ## Example Usage

 ### Basic server creation